jayj/Cakifo/README.markdown

 * Uses Hybrid Core as framework
 * HTML5 markup
 * Responsive design
+* Theme Customizer – Make changes to the theme and live preview them
+* Custom logo (text, image or both)
+* Custom background</li>
 * Custom front page with slider, recent posts, and posts from categories
 * Per-post layouts that allow you to quickly change the layout of your site
 * Post setting that allows you to add a custom stylesheet for individual posts